aparnadevi1/weconnect/README.md

 -connect your application to the database   "connection-url/weconnect" -first connect to database then listen to server -create a user schema (create a model and export it)

+-difference betweeen json object and JSON -express.json to understand datasend in json fromat -make your signup API to receive data from the end user and save it to the databse -user.findOne with duplicate eamilIds which one will it return -API-get user by email
+-API-get/feed-get all users from database